 Please note that the lime calyx does not always look this bright chartreuse as in this photo.
 It would depend on the light etc. Because I have the plants growing I can take a photo at the best time.

 It is a shrubby evergreen, at least a metre high, fairly frost and drought resistant and long flowering from summer into winter.
 Originally there was mexicana major and mexicana minor.
 Major seemed to have a shorter flowering season.
-I still offer mexicana minor which has a blackish calyx and smaller flower I prefer ‘Lolly’ so I don’t offer minor these days.
+Mexicana minor has a blackish calyx and smaller flower I prefer ‘Lolly’ so I don’t offer minor these days.

 I introduced the first mexicana species into Australia being the one with the chartreuse calyx I called lime calyx, the flower was towards a royal blue and one with a dark calyx which I called ‘Lolly’ with a smoky blue flower relating to the name of the one I got the seed from.
 Unfortunately the lime green one got called ‘Limelight’ which was its American name and correctly should not have been applied to another which was seed grown even though it looked the same.
 Plant Growers Australia had a compact form of ‘Limelight’ which they called ‘Little Limelight’ and that name is correct.
 From ‘Little Limelight’ I have a very chunky short plant so I shall have to see if that stays so short or it is only the conditions.
 Mexicanas tend to seed quite a bit and obviously cross easily.